GenAI Capabilities Marketers Should Demand From Their Tech Partners

 If the tool can’t help you shift budget intelligently, prioritize what matters, or spot soft areas before they hurt your goals, it’s not helping you be strategic – it’s just another report.

 Effective GenAI should be able to map data to outcomes: not just tell you that ROAS is dropping, but also determine why, suggest the adjustment, and project the impact.
+For example, recent research from Forrester in 2024 found that nearly two-thirds of AI decision-makers are increasing GenAI investment specifically to drive measurable business outcomes, not just experimentation.

 Questions to ask vendors: